 Paul had certain specific objections against Stoicism, most generally philosophy's tendency to keep going beyond the reach of practical application (Colossians 2:8), but possibly more so because Paul believed that no amount of reason would reach Logos (1 Corinthians 1:20).

 Paul agreed with Zeno that Logos is a natural phenomenon (it exists in nature, as "first-born" of creation — Colossians 1:15), but disagreed that it had to be wrought from chaos with great intellectual pains.
-Paul and his colleagues maintained that Logos had become flesh and dwelt among mankind as part of its natural character; it simply showed up as part of humanity and along with the rest of us.
-It did not have to be drawn from nature by means of complex technologies, such as for instance iron that was smelted from rock through much cleverness and hard work (John 1, Ephesians 2:8).
+Paul and his colleagues maintained that Logos had become flesh and dwelt among mankind as part of its natural character; it simply showed up as a so-called "emergent property" of humanity and along with the rest of us.
+It did not have to be drawn from nature by means of complex technologies, such as for instance iron that was smelted from rock through much cleverness and hard work (John 1:1-5, Ephesians 2:8).